lagadic/vision_visp/README.md

 Visual Servoing Platform and [ROS] [ros] a robotics middleware.

-This package contains Git submodule.
+This package contains a Git submodule.
 To clone it, run:

     git clone --recursive git://github.com/laas/vision_visp.git